Nika Gvaramia

 Nika Gvaramia (ნიკა გვარამია; born June 29, 1976) is a Georgian lawyer, media entrepreneur, public figure, who had held posts of Minister of Justice and Minister of Education and Science.
-He was the Director General of Rustavi 2 and Mtavari Arkhi and he was founder of Mtavari Arkhi, an opposition television network.
+He was the Director General of Rustavi 2 and Mtavari Arkhi and he was founder of Mtavari Arkhi, an opposition television network now operating as an online news outlet under the name "Mtavari Now".
 On March 11, he co-founded the political party Ahali (which translates to "new" in Georgian) and alliance Coalition for Change alongside other opposition figure Nika Melia.
 In the 2024 Georgian parliamentary election, the alliance finished on 2nd place, becoming the leading opposition grouping.

 In June 2025, Gvaramia was jailed for refusing to follow a summons to an investigative commission.

 Early life

 Gvaramia was born on June 29, 1976, in Sukhumi, currently the de-facto capital of Abkhazia.
 He holds a Bachelor of Arts in Law from Tbilisi State University and LLM from Emory University in Atlanta, Georgia.
-He is fluent in English and Russian.